RocketDerp/April14_2025/Grim_Blunt/Unsolved_Problems_Humanity_dumping0.md

 ## Unsolved Problems of Humanity

 Dumping ground of messages and ideas that I can't finish or solve either.
-But my mind is stuck with hyper empahty and I don't know the future, maybe in weeks or months I can rewrite this.
+But my mind is stuck with [hyper empathy](https://www.shu.ac.uk/news/all-articles/latest-news/autism-and-hyper-empathy-study) and I don't know the future, maybe in weeks or months I can rewrite this.

 &nbsp;